How to install DietPi¶

 You would need the next:

-- one working PC with internet access, helping to write the boot media
+• one working PC with internet access, helping to write the boot media

-- one bootable USB drive (e.g. flash disk, at least 2 GiB), to hold the DietPi installer image and to boot the target PC
+• one bootable USB drive (e.g. flash disk, at least 2 GiB), to hold the DietPi installer image and to boot the target PC

-- target PC to be installed
+• target PC to be installed

 Remark: If your PC is not able to boot from a USB drive you can do a similar installation by burning the installer image onto a DVD and boot from the DVD.
 The same installation procedure will take place.
-Do not forget to eject your DVD before the installed DietPi shall boot from the hard disc for the first time.
+Do not forget to eject your DVD before the installed DietPi shall boot from the hard disk for the first time.

-1. Download and extract the DietPi installer image
+1. Download the DietPi installer image

-Download the BIOS installer image DietPi_NativePC-BIOS-x86_64-Buster_Installer.7z
+DietPi download BIOS installer image

 Download Rufus and run the application.
 There is a portable version of Rufus available which doesn’t require any local installation.